wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/4-examine-how-safe-attachments-protects-against-malicious-attachments.md

     Attachments aren't scanned for malware by Safe Attachments.
 Messages are still scanned for malware by anti-malware protection in EOP.
   :::column-end:::
   :::column:::

-Turn scanning off for selected recipients.

-Prevent unnecessary delays in routing internal mail.

-This option isn't recommended for most users.
+    Turn scanning off for selected recipients.Prevent unnecessary delays in routing internal mail.This option isn't recommended for most users.
 You should only use this option to turn off Safe Attachments scanning for recipients who only receive messages from trusted senders.
   :::column-end:::
 :::row-end:::
 :::row:::